Jared-Godar/codeup_notes/sql/sql_notes.md

 - Look like a spreadsheet
 - Break data down into columns and rows
-- DBA / Engineer difines what the columns are named and what kind of data can be contained
+- DBA / Engineer defines what the columns are named and what kind of data can be contained

 ### Data Types